One-on-One Peer Tutoring

 Writing Tutoring By Appointment

 The TRIO Writing Tutors can help any TRIO SES & STEM student with any type of undergraduate writing assignment.
-TRIO students are expected to email one of the Writing Tutors at least 24 hours in advance with a brief description of the type of help needed and available times for a virtual meeting.
+TRIO students are expected to email one of the Writing Tutors at least 24 hours in advance with a brief description of the type of help needed and available times for a virtual or in-person meeting.

 Math Tutoring By Appointment